R.B. Stall High School

 R.B.
-Stall High School is a public high school in North Charleston, South Carolina (Charleston postal address).
+Stall High School is a public high school in North Charleston, South Carolina.
+It has a Charleston postal address.
 It is a part of the Charleston County School District (CCSD).

-History

 At one point Stall High School moved to a new location.
 It continued using the stadium at the old location until a new CCSD stadium opened.

-Academic performance

 From circa 2016 it has been a "Capturing Kids' Hearts" showcase school.
 By 2020 the school had an increase in its graduation rate to 75%, when it was previously around 63-64%.